B7-WealthCode SavingsAccount

 - Emergency funds matter.Liquidity matters.Short-term money matters.But the problem is where people keep that money.

-- Online banks started offering dramatically higher interest rates than traditional brick-and-mortar banks.Sometimes ten times higher.Why?Because online banks usually have lower overhead costs.
+- Online banks started offering dramatically higher interest rates than traditional brick-and-mortar banks, sometimes 10 times higher.Why?Because online banks usually have lower overhead costs.

-- And often paying returns competitive with high-yield savings accounts.Marcus realized wealthy people don’t just ask:“Is my money safe?”They ask:
+- And often paying returns competitive with high-yield savings accounts.Marcus realised wealthy people don't just ask, is my money safe?

-- “Is my money working?”That’s a completely different mindset.Then came the biggest shift of all.Investing.
+- They ask, is my money working?That's a completely different mindset.Then came the biggest shift of all.Investing.

-- Because Marcus realized money he wouldn’t need for five or ten years probably shouldn’t be sitting in cash at all.
+- Because Marcus realised money he wouldn't need for 5 or 10 years probably shouldn't be sitting in cash at all.

-- Around ten percent annually over long periods.Now obviously investing comes with risk and volatility.Markets go up and down.
+- Over long periods.Now, obviously, investing comes with risk and volatility.Markets go up and down.

-- But Marcus realized keeping long-term money trapped in ultra-low savings accounts almost guaranteed losing purchasing power slowly over time.
+- But Marcus realised keeping long-term money trapped in ultra-low savings accounts almost guaranteed losing purchasing power slowly over time.

 - That distinction changed the way he thought about money permanently.Then Marcus compared the numbers directly.And honestly, the difference became ridiculous.

-- Ten thousand dollars sitting in a traditional savings account earning almost nothing for years barely grows at all.
+- $10,000 sitting in a traditional savings account earning almost nothing for years barely grows at all.

 - But keeping large amounts of long-term cash there while earning almost nothing is quietly costing many people money every single year.